secretium/docs/docs/pricing.md

 A cloud-based (SaaS) solution of the **Secretium** project for your team or small business.

 We cover all accommodation and support costs.
-This is an ideal solution when there is no resource to deploy the Open Source edition of the **Secretium** project on your server.
+This is an ideal solution when there is no resource to deploy the Open Source (or Community) edition of the **Secretium** project on your server.

 :point_right: Expect launch in the first half of 2024